runemadsen/asciidoc/README.md

 Usage Examples
 --------------

-Warning: You need to create a html template in order to output to HTML / PDF.
+You need to create a html template in order to output to HTML / PDF.
 Examples on this can be found in my "magicbookproject" github repo.

     # create a html file from your asciidoc file
     @document = AsciiDoc::AsciiDocument.new(open("your.asciidoc").read)